nayefahmad/log/README.md

 - 255: deviance and AIC
 - 191: motivation for MCM algorithms
 - 385: basics of EM algorithm
 - 439: attention mechanism and dimensions of matrices
+- 98: point estimators, unbiasedness, sampling distributions

 ## Cards